rust-lagit1/rfcs/text/0000-infered-types.md

 [unresolved-questions]: #unresolved-questions

-The implementation of this feature still requires a deep dive into how exactly the compiler should resolve the typings to produce the expected behavior, however, algorithems for finding paths for do an already exist.
+The implementation of this feature still requires a deep dive into how exactly the compiler should resolve the typings to produce the expected behaviour, however, algorithms for finding paths for inferred types already exist.

 # Future possibilities
 [future-possibilities]: #future-possibilities